Hrishabh412/ecommerce_full/README.md

 # ecommerce_full

+You can setup app by cloning in your local. navigate to ecommerce_full, install dependencies using reqirement.txt or you can run docker-compose up --build. it will build docker containers to run on anhy machine.

-below are the steps to deploy any to Heroku
+Below are the steps to deploy any to Heroku
 Backend: Using Heroku for Django
 Create a Heroku Account and Install Heroku CLI